Moving from continuous to discrete symmetry in the 2D XY model: Perturbed XY Model

 An alternate approach is to first extrapolate $h_5 \to 0$, then take the $h \to 0$ limit.
 In Fig. \ref{fig:ptvhn} we use the same data from Fig. \ref{fig:ptvh} to plot $T_{p1}$ versus $h_5$ for different values of $h$.
 We fit the data at fixed $h$ over the range $0.2 \le h_5 \le 1.0$ to another power-law form \be T_{p1} - T^*_{p1} \propto h_5^{a} ~, \ee where $T^*_{p1}$ is the fit result for the lower peak temperature extrapolated $h_5 \to 0$.
 These fits show good agreement across the whole range in $h_5$.

 The values of the extrapolated peak temperatures, $T_{p1}^*$, in the limit $h_5 \to 0$ are plotted in Fig. \ref{fig:ptsvh}.
 For larger $h$, the extrapolated peak temperature is consistent with zero.
 However for smaller $h$, the value of $T_{p1}^*$ moves away from zero.
 A power-law fit to the form \be T^*_{c1} - T^*_{p1} \propto h^{\beta} ~, \ee where $T^*_{c1}$ is the fit result for the lower peak temperature extrapolated $h_5 \to 0$ and $h \to 0$, is shown along with the data.
-The extracted value of the critical temperature at $h=0$ and $h_5=0$ is $T^*_{c1} = 0.44(3)$.
+The extracted value of the critical temperature at $h=0$ and $h_5=0$ is $T^*_{c1} = 0.44(3)$, which is about half of the XY $T_c$ of about $0.89$.
 A similar result was obtained even when leaving out the highest $h=4 \times 10^{-6}$ point, so that point is not a significant factor in constraining the curvature.
+We also have a data point for $D_{cut}=101$ at $h=10^{-7}$ included in the plot.
+This point is nicely consistent with the $D_{cut}=91$ point and the power-law fit.

 In order to establish whether the lower peak in the cross-derivative, $\dmdt$, corresponds to a true phase transition, we look to see if the scaling of the peak height exhibits a critical behavior.
 In Fig. \ref{fig:phvh} we plot the lower peak height, $S_{p1}$, versus $h$ for different $h_5$.
 We see that the heights do increase as $h \to 0$.
-We fit the peak height in the range $h \in [1e-7,4e-6]$ to a power-law scaling form \be S_{p1} \propto h^{-\gamma} ~. \ee The extracted exponents $\gamma$ are listed in Fig. \ref{fitdata}.
-There doesn't seem to be any consistent change in $\gamma$ with $h_5$, and it appears that $\gamma$ remains non-zero even as $h_5 \to 0$.
-Thus the peaks appear to correspond to a critical phase transition as $h \to 0$.
-This result is in agreement with the RG analysis based conclusion from \cite{PhysRevB.16.1217,PhysRevB.17.1477}, in which the $h_N \to 0$ limit corresponds to a phase transition with non-zero critical temperature.
+We fit the peak height in the range $h \in [1e-7,4e-6]$ to a power-law scaling form \be S_{p1} \propto h^{-\gamma} ~, \ee The extracted exponents, $\gamma$, calculated at $D_{cut}=91$ are listed in Table \ref{fitdata}.
+The values for the exponent listed there, are clearly show that the peak of the cross derivative is critical for the given values of $h_5$, however there is still a significant systematic error due to the fixed $D_{cut}$.
+To get an estimate of this, we have also calculated $\gamma=0.1191(14)$ at $h_5=0.2$ with $D_{cut}=101$.
+This is lower than the corresponding value with $D_{cut}=91$, but similar to that at $h_5=0.3$.
+From the difference in the $D_{cut}=91$ and $101$ values we can estimate that there is a systematic error of at least $0.0066$ that must be added to the above extrapolations.
+If the systematic error is no more than a few times this lower estimate then the exponents would still clearly favor a critical system.